Skip to Main Content

 The title is followed by: “Translated by First name Surname” or “Edited by First name Surname”, ended with a full stop and then followed by the publication information.

 Surname, First name.
 Full title and subtitle in italics.
 Translated by First name Surname.
-Publishing location: Publisher, year of publication.
+Publisher, year of publication.

 Citing a chapter of a book with multiple authors